ambitiousfew/goll/readme.md

 ```

 - Starts with improving the prompt provided with the `-p` flag and passes the improved prompt to the basic folder.
 If we did not use `-p` flag here we would expect prompt.txt in the improve_prompt folder to read "why is the sky blue".
+- Each step will generate an output log with date/time appended.

 ## Configuration